Bi-Colored

 22. Pineapple – this is the one everyone raves about for possessing some of the most delicious flavors of all tomato varieties!
 In general, it is a large sized, lemon yellow beefsteak of 1.5 lbs, shot through with red inside and red swirls fingering up outside from the blossom end.
 Uniquely patterned and most beautiful!
 Variations will always occur from one garden to the next, from one continent to the next.
 Will produce in very hot weather, providing you keep it hydrated!
 Gently ribbed, dense juicy fruits possess a strong acid to sugar balance, blended with an unusual pineapple-like overtone.
 (Subject to unusual disappearances when company is over!)
 Plants are heavily foliaged to protect fruits.
 Ind.
 85 days Pkt…$3.00

-23. Polish Pastel – A rare unusual bi, wait maybe tri-colored tomato.
+23. Polish Pastel – Back for 2025!
+A rare unusual bi, wait maybe tri-colored tomato.
 Found in the form of a Roma!
 They describe it as developing a “rainbow of pastel colors” as it reaches maturity.
 Indeed the photos have me drooling!
 Fruits said to grow to 10 cm/4″ long, forming a gentle bulbous (Bartlett pear-like) bottom end.
 When sliced open shows 4 colors: light orange, gold, yellow and some red.
 Delicious enough to eat with the eyes.
 Skin also showed various amounts of these colors in different areas on the fruit.
-In my 2013 trials, they proved their worth in every sense!
-Photos will prove it as well.
-One of my favs of the season!
+In summer trials this year, they proved their worth in every sense!
+So glad it is back in all its glory!
+Pkt…$3.50

 24. Red Belly – An orange, gold beefsteak shaped tomato with deep rose-pink and red streaking.
 Streaks of red, travel up its sides.
 2018 was the year where it grew gia-normous!…up to 3 lbs!
 A lovely tasting, non-acidic larger tomato that is produced on strong plants.
 Fruits are not prone to blossom end rot.
 Ind.
 90 days Pkt…$3.00

-25. Sara Gold Star Cherry Here is what I think is “Isis’s” compact cousin!
+25. Sara Gold Star Cherry – Back for 2025!
+Here is what I think is “Isis’s” compact cousin!
 Golden 1″ fruits bearing blotches of red and yellow, with no star-like symbol on the bottom.
-Every fruit offers different patterns, slightly different shape and size. (see photos on Flickr…) Flesh is the same color, but with greater fruity & sweet flavor.
-Then…it comes in early at 65 days on a Determinate plant!
-Nice!
+Every fruit offers different patterns, slightly different shape and size. (see photos on Flickr…) Flesh is the same color, but with awesome fruity sweet flavor!
+You just have to try this one!
+Early at 65 days, on compact plants!
 Pkt…$3.00

 26. Striped German Handed down by a German family from Hampshire County.
 This is the first bi-colored tomato that I ever grew.
 (There is a long story about this very plant.
 Write me sometime, and I will tell it to you.)
 The plants are strong, vigorous and productive.
 The (original 1998) large (1-2lbs) pure lemon gold beefsteaks were semi-flattish, gently ribbed, with pointed blossom ends.
 The interiors were shot through with scarlet red, more than what showed on the outside, so you received quite an eye-full when you sliced it open!
 A small amount of red blended up from the pointed blossom end.
 The variety that I have today does not have the gentle pointy blossom end and are more reddish than my originals.
 However, they are just as beautiful and the flavor is fabulous!
 Ind.
 78 days Pkt…$3.00